Haim Drukman: Opinions

 Drukman was a proponent of the confluence of the three concepts of Israel: The Nation of Israel keeping the Torah of Israel in the Land of Israel.
 He took part in a Passover Seder in newly occupied Hebron in 1968, which eventually led to the founding of an Israeli settlement in that city.
-In 1993, while he was travelling in a car to nearby Kiryat Arba, a Palestinian man opened fire on his car, killing Drukman's driver, but failing to kill him.
-Although it was not clear that Drukman was specifically targeted, nevertheless, he was provided with Shin Bet protection until the threat level subsided.

 Drukman opposed the evacuation of Yamit in 1982, moving there temporarily with his family in order to make a political statement.
 He also protested against the Gaza disengagement in 2005.
 He issued a ruling to soldiers to avoid being involved in these kinds of situations, and, where that was not possible, to refuse such orders.
 On the other hand, Drukman urged his followers to refrain from taking part in a massive protest against conscription of yeshiva students that was held in Jerusalem in 2014.

-Drukman did not support a controversial letter penned by rabbis in 2010 that called for Jews to refrain from letting homes to Arabs.
+According to The Times of Israel, he was less extreme than some of his colleagues.
+For example, Drukman did not support a controversial letter penned by rabbis in 2010 that called for Jews to refrain from letting homes to Arabs.
 He did say, however, that there may be some instances where this ruling might still be appropriate.

+Drukman had a history of public support for Jewish extremists, including raising money for a settler charged with the killing of Aisha al-Rabi.

 Personal life

 Drukman lived in Merkaz Shapira with his wife Sarah, one of the first religious women to graduate as a physician from the Hebrew University of Jerusalem.
 Together, they had nine children, including one who was adopted and another who had Down syndrome, along with dozens of grandchildren and great-grandchildren.

+In 1993, while he was traveling in a car to nearby Kiryat Arba, a Palestinian man opened fire on his car, killing Drukman's driver, but failing to kill him.
+Although it was not clear that Drukman was specifically targeted, nevertheless, he was provided with Shin Bet protection until the threat level subsided.

 He died on 25 December 2022, at age 90, at Hadassah Medical Center in Jerusalem, after becoming infected with COVID-19 two weeks prior.